WayfaringBloke/dnd/writing/pub/Politics.md

 ## Issues
+- **The Cyber Gap**
-- Sallow's govt resisted the proliferation of cybernetics, heavily regulating their use, which was relaxed by Royal West and compl
+	Sallow's govt resisted the proliferation of cybernetics, heavily regulating their use, which was relaxed by Royal West and completely forgotten by Reeves.
+So much of the population is far less enhanced than more modernised nations.
+There is now a heavy pressure to get enhanced to work better, longer and, harder.
+-